a-kulkarn/qualtrics-thinkgrid/README.md

 # ThinkingGrid <img src="ThinkingGrid/man/figures/logo.jpg" align="right" />

 An **R** package for analyzing data from "Thinking Grid" style experiments.
-Package that provides users functions to create qualtrics, extract and analyze data, and visualize effects related to the Thinking Grid.
+This package provides functions to create Qualtrics surveys, extract and analyze data, and visualize effects related to the Thinking Grid.

 ## Installation